captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 - **Performance Optimizations**: Code has been worked on to keep it as snappy as possible.

 ## Key Benefit:
-Your character will no longer stop moving in the heat of battle when two opposing directional keys are pressed.
+Your character will no longer stop moving when two opposing directional keys are pressed.
 Instead, you can now change directions instantly without having to release the previous key.

 ## Changelog
 ### v2.2.0 (2024-07-25)